AdmiJW/Discord-Bot-Connect-4/README.md

 Clone this repository.
 Create a `.env` file with the discord bot token in the same directory as the `main.py`.
 Run `main.py` and your discord bot will be online.

+Once your bot is in the server and running, type bot command `() help` to get started.